 “I have 30 years’ experience in the automotive sector and have had the opportunity to master many things,” says Albrecht Reimold, Porsche’s director of production and logistics.
 “But integrating new technologies and new processes into a new factory at maximum output has been the greatest challenge I have faced.”

-Those new technologies primarily refer to the driverless transport systems that move the cars within the factory and move tools and equipment from point A to point B. Traditional assembly lines do not exist in the Taycan factory.
+On the process side, the facility embraces Agile manufacturing methodologies.
+And the new technologies primarily refer to the driverless transport systems that move the cars within the factory and move tools and equipment from point A to point B. Traditional assembly lines do not exist in the Taycan factory.
 Production takes place on “flexi-lines,” which can be moved throughout the factory.
 They’re directed via QR codes on the floor and mirrors on pillars and walls, increasing flexibility for both the production and architecture of the facility.

 This makes Porsche one of the first car manufacturers in the world to introduce series driverless transport systems in flow production, which saves money.
 “It’s a real step forward,” Moczarski says.
 The conveyor technology ensures the production flow is no longer rigid and can react to the requirements of the operating resources.
 Moczarski describes the interaction of driverless transport systems as a “dance hall.”
 The new processes are tested in virtual reality, simulated with Autodesk VRED.